icoloma/dotfiles/README.md

 A lot of bash and git configuration, some handy aliases for everyday tasks (like launching a web server on the command line, or getting the public IP of this machine on the Internet).
 But also:

-* Dev environment for JavaScript (npm), Ruby (gems), Python (pip) and Java (gradle)
+* Dev environment for JavaScript (npm), Python (pip) and Java (gradle)
 * The Google Cloud Platform SDK
-* Some .deb packages that we consider important for day-to-day development, like gimp, inkscape or terminator.
+* Some installation scripts for tools that we consider important for day-to-day development, like gimp, inkscape or terminator.

+We hope you also find it useful.